camunda/camunda-docs/docs/components/connectors/protocol/http-webhook.md

 }
 ```

-You can return `myValue1` in a new key `myCustomKey` with a response body expression that may look like this:
+You can return `myValue1` in a new key `myCustomKey` with a response body expression such as:

 ```json
 ={